Platform · svyLab

 Tenant isolation

-RWE teams handle sensitive patient data across multiple sponsors and studies.
-Architectural sandbox isolation — not access control over a shared schema — is the safer foundation.
+Statistics offices and health agencies handle sensitive microdata across many programs and partners.
+Architectural sandbox isolation, not access control over a shared schema, is the safer foundation.

 Reproducible workflows